 Slow connection?
 Want a faster download?
 A smaller version of the annual review is available to download here.

 About: Helen is an experienced trainer, consultant and project manager with a background in programme making and management.
-She led the five year media capacity building project in Sudan.
+She is the Director of Thomson Foundation’s Sudan programme.